 If your customers are not paying your invoices on time this may indicate they are under financial stress – which should be of a concern.
 However, more often, it merely demonstrates a lack of respect.
 In either case, dealing with late payment excuses quickly and firmly is needed to set your relationship back on track.

-Below we set out some tips and tricks for dealing with the top 8 excuses for late payment of invoices.
+Here are some tips and tricks for dealing with the top 8 excuses for late payment of invoices.

 Excuse #1: “The job isn’t finished”